 - Alcatel-Lucent Enterprise Unified Access network capabilities, Intelligent Fabric and Network Management technologies evaluated

 - Company offers OmniAccess® Stellar wireless technology, and the latest switching technology to support Internet of Things

-ALE positioned as a Visionary in the Gartner Magic Quadrant for the Wired and Wireless LAN Access Infrastructure
+ALE positioned as a Visionary in the Gartner Magic Quadrant for Wired and Wireless LAN Access Infrastructure.

 ALE, operating under the Alcatel-Lucent Enterprise brand, today announced it has been positioned by Gartner, Inc. in the Visionaries quadrant of the “Magic Quadrant for the Wired and Wireless LAN Access Infrastructure” published on October 17, 2017 by Tim Zimmerman, Christian Canales and Bill Menezes.* This marks the sixth consecutive year Alcatel-Lucent Enterprise has been recognized as a Visionary in this report.

 According to the report, “A vendor in the Visionaries quadrant demonstrates an ability to increase features in its offering to provide a unique and differentiated approach to the market.
 A Visionary will have innovated in one or more of the key areas of access layer technologies within the enterprise (for example, convergence, security, management or operational efficiency).
 The ability to apply differentiating functionality across the entire access layer will affect its position.”